yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     context: *tcp*

-    description: If you store hundreds of serveres in one upstream block, the shared memory for health check may be not enough, you can enlarged it by this directive.
+    description: If you store hundreds of servers in one upstream block, the shared memory for health check may be not enough, you can enlarged it by this directive.

    check_status
     syntax: *check_status*